MicrosoftDocs/learn/learn-pr/wwl-data-ai/perform-post-migration-tasks-azure-sql/includes/6-configure-high-availability-disaster-recovery.md

 A major portion of configuring disaster recovery and high availability solutions in SQL Server remains the same in SQL Server running on Azure Virtual Machine.
-The high availability solution is designed to guarantee that no committed data is lost due to failures, that your workload remains unaffected by maintenance operations, and that the database does not become a single point of failure in your software architecture.
+The high availability solution is designed to guarantee that no committed data is lost due to failures, that your workload remains unaffected by maintenance operations, and that the database doesn't become a single point of failure in your software architecture.

-The majority of Azure SQL service tiers offer a range of [high availability options](/azure/azure-sql/database/high-availability-sla), from local redundancy to zone redundancy models.
+Most Azure SQL service tiers offer a range of [high availability options](/azure/azure-sql/database/high-availability-sla), from local redundancy to zone redundancy models.

 Next, we'll explore the specific solutions for disaster recovery and high availability for Azure's PaaS offerings.